jpomfret/jpomfret.github.io/blog/content/post/2020/truncate-all-the-tables/index.md

 image: "james-baltz-SdcnfqXisV4-unsplash-1-scaled.jpg"
 ---

-**TLDR**; [This code](https://github.com/jpomfret/demos/blob/master/BlogExamples/05_TruncateAllTables.ps1) will script out foreign keys and views (including object level permissions), drop the objects, truncate all the tables, and recreate the objects.
+> TLDR; [This code](https://github.com/jpomfret/demos/blob/master/BlogExamples/05_TruncateAllTables.ps1) will script out foreign keys and views (including object level permissions), drop the objects, truncate all the tables, and recreate the objects.

 ## The Details